ioam/topographica/doc/User_Manual/publishing.rst

 Preference Map plots
 ^^^^^^^^^^^^^^^^^^^^

-In the GUI, plots in one of these windows can be saved by right clicking on one and selecting ``Save as PNG``.
+In the Tk GUI, plots in one of these windows can be saved by right clicking on one and selecting ``Save as PNG``.
 A unique filename is generated automatically.
 You can also save these images from a script, e.g. in batch mode, using `save\_plotgroup`_.